 What global intelligence communities are hinting to the world is that there is enough evidence in their posession to warrant banning these phones from military bases and governments.
 Even if you don’t believe them, history has turned up enough wrongdoing by these companies to justify very real concern.

 Avoiding phones made by Chinese manufacturers is a good start.
 But don’t forget that there are many other things you need to do to protect the security of your personal data.
-Switching to more secure tools and services helps.
+For starters, watch out for stalkerware.
+Switching to more secure tools and services also helps.
 If you don’t want to go hunting for them, try a ready-made suite of services like Librem One, which is driven by open source software.